Master of Music (MM) in Performance

 MD Anderson Library – Stephanie Lewin-Lane – ’12

-Specific degree information can be found on the UWM Graduate School website along with advising, courses/credit, and transfer information.
+Specific degree information and requirements can be found in the UWM Academic Catalog along with admission requirements, credits/courses, and program requirements.

 “We can read history books, but the closest we can get to experiencing it would be from a composition of that time or a novel written in a particular era.
 It’s a personified action of what happened at that point in history and given to us in a nutshell." -Alicia Storin, founding member of the Cadance Collective and Riso Quartet